ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 ## Manipulating spreadsheet widget data via API

-Spreadsheet plugins uses [Handsontable library](https://handsontable.com/) internally.
+Spreadsheet plugin uses [Handsontable library](https://handsontable.com/) internally.
 While the Handsontable instances can be accessed directly via `CKEDITOR.instances.editor.plugins.spreadsheet.Spreadsheet` it is not recommended since any direct API calls may break the integration.

 For that reason, CKEditor exposes its own API which can be used to insert, update and fetch data from any spreadsheet widget.